stamparm/DSFS/README.md

-**Damn Small FI Scanner** (DSFS) is a fully functional FI scanner (supporting GET and POST parameters) written in under 100 lines of code.
+**Damn Small FI Scanner** (DSFS) is a fully functional File Inclusion scanner (supporting GET and POST parameters) written in under 100 lines of code.

 As of optional settings it supports HTTP proxy together with HTTP header values "User-Agent", "Referer" and "Cookie".